LibCrowds/libcrowds-statistics/README.md

 ## Integration

-If using the [libcrowds-pybossa-theme](https://github.com/LibCrowds/libcrowds-pybossa-theme) the **Statistcs** link on the main navigation bar will point to the page defined in this plugin.
+If using the [libcrowds-pybossa-theme](https://github.com/LibCrowds/libcrowds-pybossa-theme) the **Statistics** link on the main navigation bar will point to the page defined in this plugin.

 ## Testing